 "I thought you would have told me you planned to do so yesterday, so I would have a warning!"

-"Why would I do that and miss your adorable shocked face?"
+"Why would I do that and miss your funny face?"
 And he closed his eye again and sighed.

 "I would have really appreciated a warning the day before.
 I nearly had a heart attack when you were suddenly there after over eight days of not being there.
 If you surprise me like this again, you're going to wish you had brought your Zanpakuto with you."